abtzpro/SecQuickRef/README.md

+## SecQuickRef
-## SecQuickRef Cybersecurity Standards and Regulations Reference Guide
+A Cybersecurity Standards and Regulations Reference Guide Application

 This is a Python application that serves as a complete reference guide to modern day cybersecurity standards and regulations for all facets of the SMB and Enterprise.